 1. Lime wood

-One of the most popular carving woods is lime wood as it’s softwood which is easy to carve.
+One of the most popular carving woods is lime wood as it’s a softwood that is easy to carve.
 It is also known as Linden and Basswood.
-However Basswood and lime wood differ in origin, weight and price.
+However Basswood and lime wood differ in origin, weight, and price.
 Lime wood is of European origin while Basswood is of American origin.
 And, since European limes are harder than their American counterparts, it means that lime wood is harder than Basswood, the former is pricer too.
 In appearance, lime wood is white or cream-colored with fine, parallel grain lines.
-This wood is often used for making bowls, spoons, knives and other flatware items.
+This wood is often used for making bowls, spoons, knives, and other flatware items.

 Also Read: Types of Oak Wood